 An explosion is the instantaneous transformation of a solid or liquid into a gas, releasing tremendous kinetic and heat energy.
 Detonation of a conventional high explosive generates a blast wave that spreads out from the detonation point and displaces air, water, or anything in its path.
 The blast wave consists of two parts: a shock wave of high pressure followed closely by a blast wind, which is air mass in motion.
 The blast wave loses its energy over distance and time.

 There are four main types of blast effects.
-A primary injury is caused by a direct effect of ...
+A primary injury is caused by a ...